MegaFoxardin/RandMegan/README.md

 # Returns a random integer between 0 to 10.
 No errors would occur

 x = RandMegan.intRandom()
-# Uses the Default Entropy to return a random integer of between 1 to 64.
+# Uses the Default Entropy to return a random integer of between 1 to 128.

+y = RandMegan.intRandom(-128)
+# Uses the Default Entropy to return a random integer of between -128 to 128.
 ```
 ```
 import RandMegan